JeanGuillemont/whool-protocol/src/README.md

 # Whool
 **Inherits:**
-ERC721Enumerable, Ownable, Pausable
+ERC721Enumerable, Ownable, Pausable, ERC721Royalty

 **Author:**
-bernat.eth, forked and customized by JeanGuillemont
+JeanGuillemont, forked and customized from slugs by bernat.eth

-This contract implements the Slugs protocol, which allows for the creation and management of unique slug NFTs that map to URLs.
+This contract implements the Whools protocol, which allows for the creation and management of unique whool NFTs that map to URLs.
-Each slug is associated with a unique URL.
+Each whool is associated with a unique URL.
-Random slugs can be generated at no cost (other than gas fees), while custom slugs entail a mint fee.
+Random whools can be generated at no cost (other than gas fees), while custom whools entail a mint fee.
 The contract also includes functionality for referrers to earn a share of mint fees.